Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 The coverage across the pXO2 plasmid at 1000bp sliding windows with a 500bp overlap for three samples is depicted below.
 SRR1748708 was selected because it has the greatest mean coverage of the NYC samples.
-The selection of the *B. anthracis* 1x coverage control was due to it having a similar mean coverage (2.4x vs 4x) as SRR1748708. *B. cereus* 5x coverage control was selected because it has the greatest mean coverage (1.37x) of the *B. cereus* controls.

 ###### *NYC sample SRR1748708*
 ![SRR1748708](/results/mapping/anthracis/SRR1748708/pXO2/coverage/SRR1748708-coverage-1000bp.png "SRR1748708")